escapin/sElect/README.md

 * Java JDK (tested with both openjdk-7 and oraclejdk-8).
 * Java Cryptography Extension (only for oraclejdk).
 * node.js and npm.
-* wget (used only in the makefiles for getting the proper libraries).
+* wget (used in the makefiles for getting the proper libraries).
 * python (used in the root makefile for configuring the mix servers).

 The system has been developed and deployed on Ubuntu Server 14.04.2 LTS.